rishiso/USACO-Problems/README.md

 # USACO-Problems
 These are my solutions to the USACO training problems.
+I am a Silver who is training to get Gold.